Can black holes evaporate past extremality?

 This condition is easily satisfied by the Hawking radiation of a large black hole.
 It is also valid for astrophysically-reasonable accretion processes, outside of violent events like black hole mergers (where spherical symmetry would not be a good approximation anyway).

 Under the assumption \eqref{slow} of slow backreaction, the RN analysis of the previous section is valid for the initial shell evolution, and we may refer to Fig.~\ref{fig:params} for its initial behavior.
-The interesting range is that of black hole formation.
-In parameter regions of full collapse, the shell reaches $r=0$ before backreaction can become important, and eventual evaporation makes the singularity ultimately naked.
-However, in parameter regions where the Cauchy horizon is reached (black hole bounce or branch), backreaction on the shell is always significant, and further analysis is required.
+The interesting range is that of black hole formation, where the shell approaches the Cauchy horizon before backreaction becomes important.

-In this case the shell reaches a small neighborhood of the Cauchy horizon before backreaction has any effect.
 We may therefore start our analysis assuming that its deviation from $r_-$ is small,